 In the kitchen, we have a bay window and French door combination.
 When we built the house, we had an extra four feet added to the width of the family room, which butts up to the wall where the chalkboard is.
 Since those four extra feet are on the other side of this opening, it is just a mock window.
 At one time, I had a curtain over it so it appeared to be a window.

 One day I decided to frame the mock window and using chalkboard paint, created a blackboard!
 I love it!
 It is big.
 The grandchildren write on it all the time.
 It is great for making lists and notes to remind me of things.
 Sometimes it sports a calendar with specific dates marked.
 It does come in handy when trying to keep track of daily duties.

 The dining room table is set with chargers and a tablescape with more of the clear vases, candles wrapped in gold, and a variety of nuts.
 The velvet pumpkins I made earlier this year, with the real dried pumpkin stems from last year, are placed down the center of another burlap runner.
 The same velvet pumpkin pattern was used for these, but a real dried stem was hot glued on the top.
 I held this in place for a couple of minutes to be sure the glue was set and holding the stem securely.

 The painted pumpkins from last year sit atop the crystal candle holders.
 Sophia actually put two of these on the candle holders because I had not placed the candles in them yet.
 I liked her idea and so they stayed where she placed them.

-The directions for painting the faux pumpkins is in an earlier post from last year.
+The directions for painting the faux pumpkins are in an earlier post from last year.
 The directions are here ►Painted pumpkins!

 The fireplace mantel remains the same except for the omission of the black crows from Halloween.
 I really love this look, the combination of the blue, the rusts, and the oranges.
 The wooden pumpkin on the fireplace hearth is the backside of the Halloween “Trick or Treat” pumpkin.
 Usually, one of the grandkids turns it around to the “Trick or Treat” side when they come over.
 I just turn it back after they leave.